zzhangjii/learning-library/workshops/LabGuide10.md

 Updated: May 17, 2018

-# ADWC Lab DIPC: Using Oracle Data Integration Platform Cloud (DIPC) with ADWC
+# ADWC Lab 10: Using Oracle Data Integration Platform Cloud (DIPC) with ADWC

 ## Introduction